seleuco/xpectrum/trunk/src/IPhone/resources/readme.txt

 iPHONE & iPad
 -------------

+Download games:

+Tap over the options label and press the download option.
+A browser is open.
+Search for the game and click the corresponding download hyperlink.
+The game is downloaded on the downloads directory.
+Press 'A' to refesh the downloads directory if the game is not showed.
+You can also delete the game pressing 'Y'.

-Tap over the options label (in portrait mode) to change the following options:
+Tap over the options label (in portrait mode) and press options button to change the following settings:

+-Landscape & Portrait Crop Speccy Border.
+'Enable" to crops spectrum boder so you have more visible area.

+-Smoothed Landscape or Smoothed portrait.
+Enable to apply a smoothing image filter over the emulator screen.

+-TV Filter.
+Enable to apply a TV like filter over the image.

+-Sacanline Filter.
+Enable to apply a scanline filter over the image.

--Landscape Keeps Aspect.
+-Landscape Keeps Aspect (iPhone only).
 'Enabled' keeps the aspect ratio in landscape mode; 'Disabled' will use all available screen.

--Portrait original size (iPad only).
-Enable to draw spectrum screen at its original size.
+-Original size (iPad only).
+Enable to draw spectrum screen at its original size on portrait mode.

--Smoothed Landscape or Smoothed portrait.
-Enable to apply a image filter over the emulator screen.

 -Safe Render Path (iPhone only).
 Enable at the expenses of performance for maximun compability.
-Slow in 3G.
+Slow in 3G (not recomended unless you find any problem).

 You can tap in the speccy screen (in portrait mode) to change from the controller to the touch keyboard.
 Tape it again to go back to the controller.